Worried About a Friend?

 - Be a good friend.
 Many issues that cause distress stem from feelings of social disconnectedness/feelings of unimportance/perceived lack of care and support from those around him/her.
 Your friendly efforts might be just what the person needs.

-- Help facilitate your friend finding activities on campus. i.e. campus activities, touchstone, sporting events, etc.
+- Help facilitate your friend finding activities on campus. i.e. campus activities, volunteering, sporting events, etc.